truemagic-coder/solana-agent/README.md

 ## Agentic IQ

-Solana Agent is an AI Agent framework defined on five key dimensions:
+Solana Agent is an AI Agent framework defined on three dimensions:

-* **Multi-Modal Intelligence:** Agents process both text and audio seamlessly.
-Users interact naturally through their preferred communication channel.
+* **Swarm Intelligence:** Agents collaborate as a specialized collective with intelligent routing.
+They process both text and audio seamlessly, share episodic memory across interactions, and receive queries optimized for their expertise.

-* **Episodic Memory:** Agents remember past conversations with users.
-This eliminates repetitive explanations and builds meaningful relationships.

-* **Cognitive Routing:** Queries go to the most qualified agent automatically.
-Each specialist has domain-specific knowledge for optimal responses.

-* **Value Alignment:** Every agent follows clear organizational values and ethics.
+* **Organizational Alignment:** Every agent follows clear organizational values and ethics.
 This ensures consistent, principled responses aligned with human priorities.

 * **Extensible Tooling:** Agents recognize when specialized tools are needed.
-They extend capabilities beyond conversation to take actions via Python package integration.
+They extend capabilities beyond conversation to take actions via standard Python package integration.

-This approach creates AI Agents that are intelligent, contextually aware, and aligned with organizational values.
+This approach creates AI Agents that are intelligent, contextually aware, and aligned with organizational values to power your business!

 ## Features